-As more data and reports from around the world are shared at these conferences, we are coming to have a new understanding about design intentionality and actually how people were using their ceremonial spaces in antiquity!
+We are coming to have a new understanding about how people were using their ceremonial spaces in antiquity!

 Best experienced with headphones!